katcipis/sophia/notes/async-vs-sync.md

 finding these deficiencies is not trivial.

 But that does not mean the deficiencies are not there.
-So complex systems are comfortable in a scary way.
+Complex systems are comfortable in a scary way.